RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Abstract

 \section{Abstract}

 Training deep reinforcement learning (DRL) models usually requires high computation costs.
 Therefore, compressing DRL models possesses immense potential for training acceleration and model deployment.
-However, existing methods that generate small models mainly adopt the knowledge distillation based approach by iteratively training a dense network, such that the training process still demands massive computing resources.
+However, existing methods that generate small models mainly adopt the knowledge distillation-based approach by iteratively training a dense network.
+As a result, the training process still demands massive computing resources.
 Indeed, sparse training from scratch in DRL has not been well explored and is particularly challenging due to non-stationarity in bootstrap training.
-In this work, we propose a novel sparse DRL training framework, "the \textbf{R}igged \textbf{R}einforcement \textbf{L}earning \textbf{L}ottery" (RLx2), which is capable of training a DRL agent \emph{using an ultra-sparse network throughout} for off-policy reinforcement learning.
-The systematic RLx2 framework contains three key components: gradient-based topology evolution, multi-step Temporal Difference (TD) targets, and dynamic-capacity replay buffer.
-RLx2 enables efficient topology exploration and robust Q-value estimation simultaneously.
-We demonstrate state-of-the-art sparse training performance in several continuous control tasks using RLx2, showing $7.5\times$-$20\times$ model compression with less than $3\%$ performance degradation, and up to $20\times$ and $50\times$ FLOPs reduction for training and inference, respectively.
+In this work, we propose a novel sparse DRL training framework, “the \textbf{R}igged \textbf{R}einforcement \textbf{L}earning \textbf{L}ottery” (RLx2), which builds upon gradient-based topology evolution and is capable of training a DRL model based entirely on sparse networks.
+Specifically, RLx2 introduces a novel delayed multi-step TD target mechanism with a dynamic-capacity replay buffer to achieve robust value learning and efficient topology exploration in sparse models.
+It also reaches state-of-the-art sparse training performance in several tasks, showing $7.5\times$-$20\times$ model compression with less than $3\%$ performance degradation and up to $20\times$ and $50\times$ FLOPs reduction for training and inference, respectively.